Swat009/turingstore/README.md

-# TuringShop
+# TuringStore

-This project contains a set of Express.js REST API which are intented to serve as the backend of an online shopping store.
+This project contains a set of Express.js REST APIs which are intented to serve as the backend of an online shopping store.

 ## Installation